arunrails20/fuberapp/README.md

             "message": "Successfully Booked your Ride"}

 #### 3. Start Ride API.
-   Start ride api will start the ride. update ride and cab status as in progress. need to send request as a ride_id, ride_id will get from previous API
+   Start ride api will start the ride. update ride and cab status as in progress. need to send request as a ride_id, ride_id from previous API

     URL: http://localhost:3000/start_ride